KCErb/hello-ruboto/README.md

 This is a tutorial for folks that know a bit about ruby and nothing about writing code for Android devices.

-It more or less follows the tutorials found at http://developer.android.com/training/index.html.
-And attempts to copy their content with one major difference **These instructions are for Ruboto**!
-Yay
+It more or less follows the tutorials found at http://developer.android.com/training/index.html, and attempts to copy their content with one major difference **These instructions are for Ruboto**.
+Yay!

-That means we won't be writing any thing but sweet sweet Ruby.
+That means we won't be writing anything but sweet sweet Ruby.

 Please feel free to make this better!
-Open an issue, submit a pull request, send me an email.
+Open an issue, submit a pull request, or send me an email.

 # Lessons